Pork Industry Changes

 The substantial changes underway in pork lead to a number of questions for participants to develop strategies and actions to respond to.
 These might include:

-• Where and how should we participate along the value chain to leverage our strengths and maximise value?
+and how should we participate along the value chain to leverage our strengths

-• How should we respond to industry changes to maintain or strengthen our competitive position?
+should we respond to industry changes to maintain or strengthen our competitive

 If you would like to discuss any of these issues or opportunities further, we would be delighted to hear from you.
-Please contact Shane McEwen, or any of our staff.
+Please contact us here.